Compared to the other stocks, fish stock is easier to make because there is no roasting or long cooking times required.

 The fish bones must be cleaned of any blood and gills as these will impart a nasty, bitter taste and cloud up your stock.
 Fish heads add a lot of flavour and contain a lot of gelatine which will give body to your stock, but make sure they are thoroughly cleaned (and always remove the gills).
 A good way of cleaning the bones is to run them under a cold tap and leave them to soak in the water to allow impurities to float the surface (which you can then skim and discard).

 Hints & Facts:

 - Add 1/4 a cup of apple cider vinegar to help draw out minerals from the bones and into the stock such as calcium potassium and magnesium.
 Some people may not be ready to add this during intro.

-- Choose fatty fish like mackerel or salmon.
-But make sure they are not farmed or preserved in any way.
+- If you choose fatty fish like mackerel or salmon, make sure they are not farmed or preserved in any way.

-- Gelatine as the substance extracted by boiling bones, fins and heads.
+- Gelatin is the substance extracted by boiling bones, fins and heads.

 Contrary to popular belief meat, fish and organ meats like liver and kidney have the highest contents of vitamins, amino acids nourishing fats, many minerals and other nutrients which we need in order to be adequately nourished.